 Developer: | CreativeForge Games |

 It plays out as a series of short stories with some common elements, and most events end up playing out as a turn-based battle, usually pitting the player-controlled characters against overwhelming odds.
 Death is cheap, and if you run out of Luck (which is a resource), you’re toast.
-On the flipside, good items and a good poker hand can give you interesting bonuses.
+On the flipside, good items and a good poker hand can give you interesting bonuses, just like in Deadlands.

 Key features |